-We are the only charity in the world supporting parents who are ‘stuck’ in a foreign country, often struggling with poverty, violence, language barriers and loneliness.
+We are the only charity in the world supporting stuck parents and children in need of help with domestic violence, isolation and poverty.

-If you are a UK tax payer please donate via My Donate as we can claim the tax back – 25% extra for the charity!
+If you are a UK tax payer please donate via Virgin as we can claim the tax back – 25% extra for the charity!
 Otherwise donate via Paypal – you can do a bank tranfer via Paypal.
-Thank you in advance.
+Thank you for your support!

 Why donate to GlobalARRK?

 90% of ‘stuck’* parents who contact us have experienced Domestic Violence abroad.
 Your donation will enable our charity to develop services to keep these families safe: We will provide safety plans, specialist information, signposting to local support services and 1:1 support.